lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ##  Object Identifier Registrations - SMI Security for S/MIME Attributes

 - Evidence Statement
 - Decimal: IANA Assigned - This was early-allocated as `59` so that we could generate the sample data.
 - Description: id-aa-evidence
 - References: This Document

+- Attestation Result
+- Decimal: IANA Assigned - This was early-allocated as `60` so that we could generate the sample data.
+- Description: id-aa-ar
+- References: This Document

 ##  "SMI Security for PKIX Evidence Statement Formats" Registry